 Storing your Bone Broth

-Don’t forget to store your bone broth properly.
 Don’t make the same mistake I did, which was to put the bone broth in a gallon glass mason jar and straight in the freezer.
 This cracks the jar.
 You have to use a flexible plastic mason jar.
 So I use these BPA-free, safe plastic mason freezer jar and they’ve worked great for a long time.

-One tip when storing your broth in the freezer jar.
-Make sure you allow your broth to cool before pouring in the jar.
+Note: Make sure you allow your broth to cool before pouring in the jar.
 Piping hot broth will ruin the jar since it’s not made of glass.

 If you made this recipe, share with me on Instagram @theduvallhomestead and if you can, leave a 5 star review below.
 It really helps to share the recipe with others who want to make bone broth!